 Not every tier 1 AS was propagating the leak as they received it from AS 701, showing that not every tier 1 AS is tightly compliant to RFC8212 (Default External BGP Route Propagation Behavior without Policies), which states that “[…] routes are neither imported nor exported unless specifically enabled by configuration.”

 Out of 21 ASes marked as Tier 1 in Wikipedia which do not belong to Verizon, only 10 of these ASes never appear in any AS path: AT&T (AS7018), Telia Carrier (AS1299), some ASes of CenturyLink (AS209, AS4323), NTT Comunications (AS2914), GTT Communications (AS3257, AS4436, AS5580) and Orange (AS5511).
-Some of these ISPs are known to take route leak prevention very seriously (e.g. NTT Communications and AT&T), while others may appear in the list simply because of lack of data in BGP collectors.
+Some of these ISPs are known to take route leak prevention very seriously (e.g. NTT Communications and AT&T), while others may appear in the list simply because of a lack of data in BGP collectors.

-End user monitoring is a must!
+End-user monitoring is a must!

-As of today, the Internet is so complex and dynamic that prevention and good MANRS (Mutually Agreed Norms for Routing Security) alone are not enough to guarantee that routing anomalies will not happen.
+As of today, the Internet is so complex and dynamic that prevention and good MANRS (Mutually Agreed Norms for Routing Security) alone are not enough to guarantee those routing anomalies will not happen.
 Over the years, we have seen multiple incidents caused by routing issues.
-A fundamental and complementary action to prevention is the monitoring of inter-domain routing system.
+A fundamental and complementary action to prevention is the monitoring of the inter-domain routing system.

 A BGP monitoring infrastructure able to receive and analyze in real-time BGP data from multiple collectors could generate alarms as soon as routing anomalies are perceived, allowing the involved networks to take counter-measures quickly, saving time and money.

-Outages like these bring the spotlight back to monitoring strategies and how the right monitoring strategy can mitigate and even prevent such incidents.
+BGP leaks like these bring the spotlight back to monitoring strategies and how the right monitoring strategy can mitigate and even prevent such incidents.
 Visibility at different layers of the application is necessary.
 It is the only way you can take control during a major incident; this monitoring strategy is what answers crucial questions such as:

 - How did the issue impact business?